verhas/javageci/REFERENCE.md

 * (DCL) during class loading
 * (DRT) during run-time

-In the followings we will discuss these different cases.
-Note that AC, the way Java::Geci works is discussed last because that is the case we will deal with in detail.
+In the following we will discuss these different cases.
+Note that DT, the way Java::Geci works is discussed last because that is the case we will deal with in detail.
 After all that is how Java::Geci works and this document is mainly all about Java::Geci.